ZebinYang/SeqUD/docs/source/index.rst

 -  Hyperparameter Optimization is of combinatorial nature, therefore a challenging problem with curse of dimensionality.

-- There is limited understanding about tunability of ML hyperparameters (Probst et al., 2018).
-There are mostly empirical evidences.

 - Robustness and reproducibility of optimal hyperparameters depend not only on the specific algorithm, but also on the specific dataset.